Distributionally Robust Classification for Multi-Source Unsupervised Domain Adaptation¶

 Loss & Training¶

-Three variables are updated alternately (Algorithm 1):
+Three variables are optimized alternately (Algorithm 1):

-- Update mixture weights \(\beta\): with \(\theta\) and \(z'\) fixed, exponentiated gradient ascent followed by projection onto the \(\epsilon_2\)-ball assigns higher weights to conditional estimates that incur larger losses.
+- Update Mixture Weights \(\beta\): Fixing \(\theta, z'\), use exponentiated gradient ascent + projection onto the \(\epsilon_2\)-ball to assign higher weights to conditional estimates with larger losses.

-- Update model parameters \(\theta\): with \(z'\) and \(\beta\) fixed, standard gradient descent minimizes the loss.
+- Update Model Parameters \(\theta\): Fixing \(z', \beta\), use standard gradient descent to minimize the loss.

-The core intuition is that updating \(\beta\) constructs an adversarial mixture of conditional distributions, while updating \(\theta\) forces the classifier to be robust against such adversarial mixtures.
+Core Intuition: Updating \(\beta\) creates an adversarial mixture of conditional distributions, and updating \(\theta\) forces the classifier to be robust against this adversarial mixture.

 Key Experimental Results¶